Understand the range of service provision and roles within health and social care _adults and children and young people_, early years and childcare

 • Many learners struggle to explain the difference between universal, targeted, and specialist services, leading to inappropriate examples such as citing a children's centre as a specialist service when it often provides universal support.

-• Misconception: 'Confidentiality means never sharing information.'
-Correction: Information can be shared with consent or when there is a safeguarding concern, following the 'need to know' principle and legal requirements.
+• Misconception: 'Confidentiality means never sharing any information.'
+Correction: Information can be shared with relevant professionals when there is a legal duty or a safeguarding concern, but always with the individual's consent unless it places them at risk.

 Frequently Asked Questions